DStratt/traffic-light-simulator/README.md

     - Time is simulated.
     - Vehicle arrival time will always be evenly divisible by 60.
     - The flow rate will not change during a 2-minute simulation.
+- Intersection is printed to screen after each "second" to show traffic movement.
+- After 120 seconds, print:
+    - Total number of vehicles that went through the intersection.
+    - Number of cars and trucks that went through intersection.
+    - Average wait time for the intersection.